nfmccrina/tuxedocat/README.md

 ## Logging

 TuxedoCat logs all communication between itself and Winboard/the user.
-The log can be accessed by opening log.txt, located in the same folder as the executable.
+The log can be accessed by opening log.txt, located either in the same directory as the executable or in the working directory.
+There might be a difference between Linux and Windows here.

 ## Bugs

-* thread shenanigans

-	GCC optimizes the boolean flags out of the input thread, causing it to hang on Linux.
-I had the same problem on Windows, but changing the way the if statements were written caused MSVC not to do that.
-The root problem is that I am naively using plain old booleans for communication between the main thread and the input thread, and the compilers tend to optimize them in ways I'm not expected.
-I need to rewrite that code using mutexes or condition variables in order to guarantee consistent behavior when the code is optimized.
+None that I know of right now, except that the engine sucks. :)

 ## Contact